‘Cruise Ship Virus’ Sidelines Cruise Ship

 Roger Prehoda was a freelance videographer we used from time to time.
 He was at the port the day before working for the Miami NBC affiliate.
 I contracted him on the spot to do a B-roll project aboard Ryndam.

-So, Roger and I and a sound technician were permitted onboard to collect background video of all the intense sanitation being done on Ryndam.
-We shot B-roll of people washing down walls, cleaning elevator buttons, wiping down handrails, spraying disinfectant on every surface of every stateroom and even the casino staff washing mounds of gambling chips in buckets of sterilizing solution.
+So, Roger and I and a sound technician were permitted onboard what the media were calling a “floating Petri dish” to collect background video of all the intense sanitation being done on Ryndam.
+We shot B-roll of people washing down walls, cleaning elevator buttons, wiping down handrails, spraying disinfectant on every surface of every stateroom and even the casino staff washing mounds of gambling chips by hand in buckets of sterilizing solution.

 It was great B-roll footage that told an excellent story of how the cruise line was taking extreme measures to clean the ship, but nobody ever saw it.
 Holland America execs decided not to release the B-roll to the media despite the fact that Erik and the agency argued that it would put the line in a positive light and communicate that Holland America took the health and wellness of its guests and crew seriously.